Community Links

 Feb 8, 2010

 A majority of the Agriculture buildings are located on the South end of Purdue campus.
 To no surprise, the most convenient location for Agriculture students to rent is on the South East end of campus.
-Apartments or rental houses located between Marsteller Street and South Salisbury Street would be a very good living location for Ag students.
-Located in this area are many different apartments and rental houses of all types that would suit the needs of any Ag student.
+Apartments or rental houses located between Marsteller Street and South Salisbury Street would be a very good living location for Agriculture students.
+Located in this area are many different apartments and rental houses of all types that would suit the needs of any Agriculture student.

 The benefits of renting close to Agriculture buildings are many and include:

 • Classes are a very short walk away – you can practically roll out of bed and walk to class!!
-Living close to where your classes are is even better in the winter because you don’t have to bare the cold!
+Living close to where your classes are is even better in the winter because you don’t have to bear the cold!

 • If you have group meetings, once again, it will be very nice to be close to libraries and classrooms where you will be meeting.